YahyaElKawas/apidash/doc/proposals/2026/gsoc/yahia_alkawas_multimodal_eval_framework.md

 * Vitest/Playwright for the UI.
 * Mocking: How you will test the framework without spending money on expensive AI API calls (using Mock LLM responses).

+## Implementation Strategy:
+To ensure project maintainability across different operating systems (Windows/macOS/Linux), I will include a .gitignore that excludes environment-specific folders and provide a requirements.txt for consistent dependency resolution.
+I have already validated the setup on Windows, ensuring that the FastAPI backend and React frontend can be launched with minimal environment friction.